djaessel/Py2MBScript/README.md

 #end
 ```

-The main difference are the variable names.
+The main difference is the variable names.

 ### Translations